lmfespinosa/DevOps-Provisioning-Terraform/Documentation/en/Projects/Logs/StatusCake/doc_statuscake.en-GB.md

 ## Execution Steps

-Before the scrit execution, ypu have to replace the next parameters into the script:
+Before the scrit execution, you have to replace the next parameters into the script:

 * statuscake_username
 * statuskey_apikey